rurban/libu8ident/c23++proposal.md

 gc=Lm) should not be mixed with Latin.
 See [TR39#5.4](https://www.unicode.org/reports/tr39/#Optional_Detection) and [TR46](https://www.unicode.org/reports/tr46/).
-We only have 4 such explicitly japanese-only PROLONGED SOUND MARKs, all other Lm modifiers may mix with all SCX.
+We only have to check only 4 such explicitly japanese-only PROLONGED SOUND MARKs, all other Lm modifiers may mix with all SCX.

 The list of allowed combining mark characters (with Common or Inherited scripts) in the C23++ TR31 profile is: Lm `Modifier_Letter`,